STAT545-UBC-hw-2018-19/hw02-shreeramsenthi/dplyr_intro.md

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16-1.png)

-### What does the distribution of GDP across Africa look like in 2007?
+### What does the distribution of GDP per capita across Africa look like in 2007?

 ![plot of chunk unnamed-chunk-17](figure/unnamed-chunk-17-1.png)